 In this episode we were lucky enough to pick Naturopath, Jad Patrick’s brain, about all things relating to food allergies, sensitivities, intolerances and FODMAPS.
 We certainly made the most of our time with Jad and were blown away by the extent of his knowledge about these topics.
 This is a kick-ass episode, jam packed with great [...]

 About The Primal Shift

-Your hosts Crystal, Jo & Ivy invite you to listen, learn and share as we talk practical approaches to primal living in the modern world, along with regular guests, experts and practitioners and you guys, the everyday person trying to make a Paleo or Primal lifestyle work for you.
+Your hosts Crystal, Jo & Charby invite you to listen, learn and share as we talk practical approaches to primal living in the modern world, along with regular guests, experts and practitioners and you guys, the everyday person trying to make a Paleo or Primal lifestyle work for you.

 - TPS 15: Getting Wild With Abel James, The Fat Burning Man

 - TPS 14: Sugar Detoxing with Diane Sanfilippo of Balanced Bites

 - TPS 13: Food Sensitivities and Primal Living with Naturopath Jad Patrick, Part Two

 - TPS 12: Beyond Organic Farming with Taranaki Farmer Ben Falloon

 - TPS 11: Cholesterol Clarity with Jimmy Moore